-Board Evaluation - Definition
+Board Evaluation - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsBoard Evaluation DefinitionA Little More on What is Board EvaluationEvaluation ProcessBoard Evaluation QuestionsAcademic Research

 Board Evaluation refers to measures that aid effectiveness, transparency and accountability of board members, especially in the aspect of board governance.
 Organizations, whether profit or non-profit need to periodically evaluate the board, check their activities in order to be certain that the board is geared towards an effective corporate governance.
 Evaluating the performance of the board is an important mechanism for scrutinizing the activities of the board and enhancing their transparency and accountability to stakeholders.

 How Does a Board Evaluation Work?